Williams LAB @ UC Berkeley

 3. How does epigenetics influence cell identity and regeneration?

 Every cell within an organism contains the same genome sequence, yet cells can differentiate into diverse and specialized cell types.
-The cells of many plant species show an extraordinary ability to be flexible, reversing or changing their specialized cell identity in response to certain conditions.
+The cells of many plant species show an extraordinary ability to be flexible, reversing or changing their specialized cell identity in response to certain conditions, such as the application of plant hormones.
 In the Williams lab, we are fascinated by how this happens at the level of perceiving and processing genetic and epigenetic information.

 PEOPLE